astronomer-bh/MQP/README.md

 I'm not going to go too much in depth about how to install Ubuntu, other guides do it better than me.
 Grab the LTS version of [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) if you are going to install on a Desktop.
 If you are looking for RasPi installations grab [Ubuntu Mate](https://ubuntu-mate.org/download) and then [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/) for instalation.
 Works well and much easier than me explaning how to install it on an SD card in Linux.
 Not worth either of our times.
 For a good intro to Linux use [this guide](http://ryanstutorials.net/linuxtutorial) and for how to code please use [SoloLearn](https://www.sololearn.com) which is the best crash course guide out there code in a week.

 ### GitHub
 By now you are probably wondering, hey when do I get to actually run this code?
 Its now and gosh darn is it simple.
-Two more commands to install git and then get the repo.
+Two more commands in terminal in Linux to install git and then get the repo.
 ~~~~
 sudo apt-get install git
 cd && git clone https://github.com/rmwiesenberg/MQP/